storj-archived/blog/content/post/engineering/the-storj-v3-developer-library-has-arrived.md

 }
 ```

 Congrats!
 You have now written a basic Go program with functions that upload a file from the Tardigrade Network and download it back to your machine!

 Finally, Go has the ability to automatically generate documentation for packages we write in a similar way to the standard package documentation, called GoDoc.
 The documentation for the entire libuplink API is located here: <https://godoc.org/storj.io/storj/lib/uplink>

 Now go on, code, and decentralize all the things!

-For the full file, see below:
+For the full file, visit [GitHub](https://github.com/storj/storj/wiki/Libuplink-Walkthrough) or see below:

 ```
 // Copyright (C) 2019 Storj Labs, Inc.
 // See LICENSE for copying information.